 Both the EPF and PPF are government backed savings instruments.
 The EPF is managed by a statutory body called the EPFO while the PPF is managed directly by the government.
 15% of the fresh money collected by the EPFO every year is invested in equities.
 The rest is invested in government bonds.
 The EPFO declares the EPF rate every year based on the returns of the EPF corpus.
 The current EPF rate is 8.55% while the current PPF rate is 8%.
 Historically as well, the EPF rate has been slightly higher than the PPF rate.
 However the equity exposure in the EPF makes it vulnerable to market movements.
 A collapse in the market may make it difficult for the EPFO to maintain the EPF interest rate.

 The returns of PPF are fixed and guaranteed by the government.
 The exact rate is set every quarter.
 Historically rates have fluctuated around 8% per annum.
-The interest rate for October – December 2018 is 8%.
+The interest rate for Jan-March 2019 is 8%.
+It was 8% for October-December 2018 as well.
 Here is a brief history of PPF rates :

 PPF Rates for the past 10 years

 |July – September, 2018||7.6%|

 |April – June, 2018||7.6%|